Griswold cast iron skillet. Simple identification guide using logos.

 Erie cast iron was manufactured between 1880-1907.
 Over the years, Griswold made slight changes to the Erie line.
 Such as the handle, Erie logo, and the pattern number in the center.
 In total, there are six known series of Erie skillets.

-If you have an Erie skillet, you can further break the Erie logo into 6 different variations.
+If you have an Erie skillet, you can further break the Erie logo into six different variations.
 The Wagner and Griswold Society has an article on the markings and variations of the Erie skillets.

 Close up photo of the Erie logo.
 Erie logos were used on cast iron skillets made by Griswold Manufacturing Company.